top of page

 J.W.
 Arthur

 InFlection by J.W.
 Arthur Death—memories fade, her smile—like the sun—remains, foolish pride to blame. © 2025 by J.W.
 Arthur.
 All rights reserved.
+Inspired by Ernest Hemingway’s discipline of brevity, clarity, and emotional weight carried through omission.
 A deceptively simple haiku .
-While I chose not to explicitly incorporate themes of nature or the changing seasons, my thoughts concerning death align with these concepts on a much deeper level.
-In my view, death represents transition and renewal, much like the cycles of nature.
-The haiku's 5-7-5 syllable structure i
+I chose not to lean on the usual themes of nature or the seasons, but my thoughts on death still echo those ideas on a deeper level.
+To me, death is transition and renewal, the

 J.W.
 Arthur